arturasz/arturasz.github.com/_posts/2015-08-04-DIY-hologram.md

 categories: diy
 tags: diy, hologram, video
 short: >
-  It is so fascinating to see stuff flying, we are human being that dream about flying and holograms make things fly.
+  It is so fascinating to see stuff flying, we are human beings that dream about flying and holograms make things fly.
 ---

-  It is so fascinating to see stuff flying, we are human being that dream about it holograms has similar power.
+  It is so fascinating to see stuff flying, we are human beings that dream about it.
+And holograms have the power to fly (sort of).
 I stumbled on this video, and it will be my next small project.

 This time, here is a video instead of text.
 Enjoy: